objcio/articles/2014-07-08-sandbox-scripting.md

 		NSAppleScriptErrorRange = "NSRange: {0, 0}";
 	}

-Even if Safari is running.
+Even though Safari is running.
 What.
 The.

 Sandbox restrictions